elisaghetti/LSN/READme.md

 - **Exercises folders**
   Each exercise is organized in its own directory and includes:
-  - `analysis.ipynb`: explanation of the method and results
+  - `exN.ipynb`: explanation of the method and results
-  - `output/`: numerical outputs of the simulations
+  - `OUTPUT/`: numerical outputs of the simulations

 - **`Classes/` directory**
   This folder contains **libraries and C++ classes** that are shared among multiple exercises (e.g. random number generators, statistical utilities, common data structures).